AlexDickerson/DungeonBoard/README.md

 #### Quality of Life Changes
 * Refactored code to suit my prefrences
-* Reworked UI with darker, flat theme>
+* Reworked UI with darker, flat theme
+* Images that are taller than they are wide are rotated to fit better in landscape

 ### Prerequisites

 Java